McTavishLab/collab-paper/README.md

 ## Project log

+### March 30, 2022

+- Finish explaining the Physcraper results structure.
+   - Covered the outputs folder: tree files
+   - Demo how we visualize the results now

+TODO:
+- Write pseudocode on jupyter notebook.
+Instructions to create an opentree kernel: https://opentreeoflife.github.io/jupyter-venv
+- Starting a Python module
+- Writing an ms with backwards design
+- Think of good names for the package

+### March 23, 2022 - Spring break

+### March 16, 2022

+- Continued explaining the Physcraper results structure.
+   - Covered the runs folder: blast results, alignments
+   - Overview of curating chronograms in opentree

+### March 9, 2022

+- Fixed permission issues from last session
+- Decided we will no longer work on a shared repo on the cluster
+   - Cloned repo on our own cluster account
+- Started exploring and explaining the Physcraper results structure.
+   - Reviewed what Physcraper does
+   - Covered the inputs folder: taxon ids, search group

 ### March 2, 2022

 - Cluster Ticket: git pull permissions for Randy and Kiana, and the rest of us